AnadeOre/anadeore.github.io/README.md

 ## in case the website is not working

-I'm Ana E. de Orellana a maths PhD student at the University of St Andrews, supervised by [Jonathan Fraser](https://jonathan-fraser.github.io/homepage/) and [Kenneth Falconer](https://kennethfalconer.github.io).
-I completed my undergraduate studies in mathemathics at the Universidad Nacional del Litoral, in Argentina.
+I'm Ana E. de Orellana mathematics postdoctoral researcher at the University of Jyväskylä working with [Tuomas Orponen](https://sites.google.com/view/tuomaths/home?authuser=0).
+I completed my PhD at the University of St Andrews, supervised by [Jonathan Fraser](https://jonathan-fraser.github.io/homepage/) and [Kenneth Falconer](https://kennethfalconer.github.io), and did undergraduate studies in mathematics at the Universidad Nacional del Litoral, in Argentina.

 My research interests are in dimension theory.
 Specifically, in the connection between geometric measure theory and Fourier analysis through the Fourier spectrum.
 See [arxiv](http://arxiv.org/a/deorellana_a_1) for a complete list of my preprints.